Delgon95/rna_structure_aligner/README.md

 Required RMSD and number of threads can be specified in AlignerConfig structure which also contains method-specific configurations.

 - genetic - GeneticAligner, uses genetic metaheuristic, multithreaded.
-- geometric - GeometricAligner. **Not yet added to the repository**
+- geometric - GeometricAligner.
+Strong mathematical roots with greedy expansion of the kernel.

 ### Output
 Both methods output AlignerOutput structure.